smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     dismissKeyboard (cancelID)

     /**
      * Set a custom keyboard configuration for this session.
-If set to null, it will reset to default keyboard configuration
+If set to null, it will reset to default keyboard configuration.
      * @param {KeyboardProperties} keyboardConfiguration - the custom keyboard configuration to be used when the keyboard is displayed
     */
     setKeyboardConfiguration (keyboardConfiguration)